Top Tips For Starting a Microblading Business

-For instance, before you begin work on a client, you’ll need them to fill out a microblading consent form.
+For instance, before you begin work on a client, you’ll need them to fill out a microblading consent form or microblading consultation form.
 Many new microblading businesses just use paper.
 But this is inefficient, messy, and takes up your time.
 Worse still, you can easily lose or misplace physical records.

 The alternative is to use cloud-connected software that allows customers to give written permission by simply swiping on their electronic devices.
 This way, you can automatically upload all your documents to the cloud (and get them backed up), without having to do any of the filings yourself manually.

 Let’s talk about money – specifically the price you’ll charge customers.
 How much should you charge?